-ALPR Landscape Type (LT) Existing Windfarm Acceptable Future Guidance (Height to blade tip unless otherwise stated) Zone Landscape Units (LU) Character Windfarm Character 1 1a.
-Upper Highland Glens Glen Isla Glen Lethnot Milton and Upper Tarf Valley Landscape with no Windfarms & Landscape with Views of Windfarms Windfarms This LT is of medium scale; predominantly unsettled; with wild/slightly tamed level of naturalness and with narrow corridor views.
+ALPR Landscape Type (LT) Zone Landscape Units (LU) Existing Windfarm Character Acceptable Future Windfarm Character Guidance (Height to blade tip unless otherwise stated) 1 1a.
+Upper Highland Glens Glen Isla Glen Lethnot Milton and Upper Tarf Valley Landscape with no Windfarms & Landscape with Views of Windfarms Landscape with Views of Windfarms This LT is of medium scale; predominantly unsettled; with wild/slightly tamed level of naturalness and with narrow corridor views.
 Accordingly, it is considered to have no scope for turbines other than domestic scale turbines (less than 25m in height).